Sheffield city centre: Sheaf Valley

-The Sheaf Valley Area, surrounding the River Sheaf, is dominated by Sheaf Square/Sheffield Station and the Cultural Industries Quarter (CIQ).
-Sheaf Square, which has been completely redeveloped in recent years, now serves as gateway to the city centre.
-Sheffield Station, serving as the entrance to this gateway has also been redeveloped whilst maintaining its grand Victorian façade.
-The CIQ is home to several bars and clubs (such as the Leadmill) and the Showroom Cinema, which books a more diverse selection of films than mainstream cinemas.
 Red Tape Studios is also in the area.
 This area, in contrast to the other parts of the city centre, has seen less redevelopment in recent years as it lies outside the normal shopping areas and those frequented by tourists/visitors to the city.

 West End

 The West End District, lying to the West of the Central zone, is the city's social and academic hub.
 West Street, the main thoroughfare in this area, is home to Sheffield's largest concentration of bars, clubs and restaurants and is heavily used by young adults, students in particular.
 Many university buildings are in this area, including many parts of the Sheffield Teaching Hospitals (although they mostly lie beyond the Inner Ring Road and thus do not constitute part of the City Centre).
 The Supertram also runs through this district, connecting it to the central zone and several other areas of the city.
 The Devonshire Quarter, on the southside of West Street, is a social and commercial hub, again especially for the young.
 It has seen a great deal of investment.
 The St Georges Quarter, right in the centre of the West End zone, is relatively small and focused upon the end of West Street as it meets the Inner Ring Road at Sheffield University Officer Training Corps home - Somme Barracks, main entrance is on Gell Street.